Traditional Braces in Falls Church

 Say the word “braces” and most people know exactly what you’re talking about.
 A clear image comes to mind.
 However, modern traditional metal braces are now smaller and slimmer than those from the past.
 And, because they are ideal for treating all types of orthodontic cases, Dr. Berrada frequently recommends them for both her child and adult patients.

 Metal braces consist of stainless steel brackets and special orthodontic wires.
 The brackets are adhesively bonded to the front of your teeth.
 Each one of these brackets has an edge, which we call a wing.
 To hold the orthodontic wire in place, metal or elastic bands are tied around the wings.
 It’s those wires that actually make your teeth move—the brackets merely hold the wire firmly against each tooth.
 As you progress through your orthodontic treatment, Dr. Berrada—who completed a post-graduate program in orthodontics at New York University—will change out the wires in order to straighten your teeth.
-To do this, and to make any other necessary adjustments, Dr. Berrada sees patients in the office every few weeks during treatment.
+To do this, and to make any other necessary adjustments, Dr. Berrada sees patients in the dental office every few weeks during treatment.
 For any of our patients, traditional braces are a durable and cost-effective option.
 For this reason, they are the most popular choice for children and teens, but they can be equally appropriate for adults, too.
 This tried-and-true orthodontic system can be used to correct an array of problems, including:

 - Crooked teeth